Frequently Asked Questions

 Can I take the flu vaccination during my treatment?

-Yes, you can take the injectable form of the flu vaccine.
+Yes, you can take the flu vaccine in the injectable form.

 Can I eat sushi while trying to conceive?